aloucks/spring-lucene-autocomplete/README.md

 springcustomautocomplete
 ========================

-Example custom autocomplete with spring
+Example custom autocomplete with spring and lucene